cs544-wisc/f23/p7/README.md

 # To run the debug program
 docker exec -it p7 python3 /files/debug.py

-# To run the consumer program
+# To run the consumer program (for partition 0, 2)
-docker exec -it p7 python3 /files/consumer.py
+docker exec -it p7 python3 /files/consumer.py 0 2

 # To generate files/month.svg
 docker exec -it p7 python3 /files/plot.py